Revolution-Populi/revpop-web3portal/app/help/en/introduction/wallets.md

 The user interface is capable of carrying and accessing several separated wallets each containing possible several accounts and corresponding funds.
-You can create, backup, and switch existing wallets in `Settings->Wallets`.
+You can create, backup, and switch existing wallets in [Settings](/settings/wallet).